-^{} Number of Eligible Properties as at June 2022
+Number of Eligible Properties as at May 2023

-At the start of 2022, the percentage of tax arrears was higher than previous years as shown above.
 The annual Financial Information Return (FIR) includes key financial indicators in order to compare municipalities against established Provincial thresholds.
 One of the financial sustainability indicators is the Total Taxes Receivable (Arrears) as a percent of Total Taxes Levied, with the following benchmarks or "levels of challenge":

-Low "Risk": <10%
+- Low "Risk": <10%

-Moderate "Risk": 10% - 15%
+- Moderate "Risk": 10% 15%

-High "Risk": >15%
+- High "Risk": >15%

-The County's Total Tax Arrears, as shown in Table 1 above, are within the "Moderate" challenge category (municipalities in the "High Risk" category are contacted by Ministry staff to see how the municipality intends to address the situation).
-Although, 12.8% is still within the "moderate" category risk category as identified by the Province, it is also higher than our comparators, as established by the Province, and it is included as one of their indicators of a municipality's financial sustainability.
-Although it is only one factor in assessing a municipalities sustainability, the Province considers arrears greater than 10% as a moderate challenge to a municipality's sustainability.
+The County's Total Tax Arrears, as shown in Table 1 above, are within the "Low" challenge category (municipalities in the "High Risk" category are contacted by Ministry staff to see how the municipality intends to address the situation).
+Established by the Province, these categories are included as one of their indicators of a municipality's financial sustainability.
 It is important to note that when completing this process historically, the arrears percentage steadily decreased over the years from 2014-2019, with a high of 12.3% in 2014 (excluding the US Steel bankruptcy anomaly) to the low of 8.0% at the end of 2019.
+Although the end of 2022 is the lowest percentage of arrears, 7.4%, Haldimand County has seen through this process, the number of eligible properties is still comparable to prior years.
+This would imply that the recovery/payments from properties eligible for registration is being matched by the accumulation of arrears by new properties not yet eligible for tax sale registration.
+As there are approximately 400 (see Table 2) remaining eligible properties, the balance of the 2,500 properties in tax arrears only have arrears in 2022 and 2023.